GlassyWing/stomp_ws_py/README.md

 ### .connect(login, passcode, headers, connectCallback, errorCallback, timeout)

-Attemps to connect server, the `timeout` default to 0 means that will block until a successful connection.
-Also you could set login and passcode if the server requires auth.
+Attempts to connect to the server, the `timeout` default to 0 means that will block until a successful connection.
+You can also set login and passcode if the server requires auth.

 ### .disconnect(disconnectCallback, headers)